romilly/streamlit_spikes/README.md

 # Run remote LLMs from streamlit
-using the web API from OPenAI and/or Mistral.
+using the web API from OpenAI and/or Mistral.

 Experiments with [Streamlit](https://streamlit.io/)